 The proceeds from the green bond issuance are separately tracked and allocated to designated eligible projects.
 Spending by bond and eligible project is detailed below.

-The proceeds have been allocated to finance or refinance projects within the SSIP and Sustainalytics determined that all SSIP projects are eligible to be financed with green bonds.
+The proceeds have been allocated to finance or refinance projects within the SSIP and Sustainalytics (Appendix D) determined that all SSIP projects satisfy the Climate Bonds Standard Water Sector Criteria.